 Other things you can do with this technique:

 Other items may be required for the following projects:

-- Create a yarn bowl by covering just the upper half of the balloon.
+- Yarn bowl by covering just the upper half of the balloon.

-- Create a light bulb cover (use caution as yarn and glue may be a fire hazard)
+- Light bulb cover (use caution as yarn and glue may be a fire hazard)

 - Use a balloon stick with decorative yarn ball